-The device contains three TMs and each individual TM is categorised as a certain type, namely Compact Type TM or Standard Type TM.
+The device contains several TMs and each individual TM is categorised as a certain type, namely Compact Type TM, Standard Type TM or Periodic Type TM.
 Although similar in nature, the different TM types vary in their feature complexity.
-The common features to all of the Compact and Standard TMs will be described in this section and the detailed operation regarding each of the TM types will be described in separate sections.
-The main features and differences between the two types of TMs are summarised in the accompanying table.
+The common features to all of the Compact, Standard and Periodic Type TM will be described in this section and the detailed operation regarding each of the TM types will be described in separate sections.
+The main features and differences between the three types of TMs are summarised in the accompanying table.

-TM Function СТМ STM
+TM Function СТМ STM PTM

-Timer/Counter √ √
+Timer/Counter √ √ √

-Input Capture √
+Input Capture √ √

-Compare Match Output √ √
+Compare Match Output V √ √

-PWM Output √ √
+PWM Output √ √ √

-Single Pulse Output $\sqrt{}$
+Single Pulse Output √ √

-PWM Alignment Edge Edge
+PWM Alignment Edge Edge Edge

-PWM Adjustment Period & Duty Duty or Period Duty or Period
+PWM Adjustment Period & Duty Duty or Period Duty or Period Duty or Period